Daily High to Daily Low: Is It Safe to Buy Banco Bilbao Vizcaya Argentaria S.A. (BBVA)?

 Sponsored

-The average price from analysts is $5.79, which is $0.08 above the current price.
+The average price from analysts is $5.83, which is -$0.02 below the current price.
 BBVA currently public float of 6.57B and currently shorts hold a 0.03% ratio of that float.
-Today, the average trading volume of BBVA was 3.02M shares.
+Today, the average trading volume of BBVA was 2.98M shares.

 BBVA’s Market Performance